sujee/kubernetes-examples/services/deployment-rollout/README.md

 - edit 3-deployment-update.yaml and update `image: pengbai/docker-supermario`
 - Also adjust the container port to `8080`
 - edit `2-service.yaml`  and adjust container port to `8080`
+- update deployment: `kubectl apply -f 3-deployment-update.yaml`
-- update both deployment and service
+- update service: `kubectl apply -f 2-service.yaml`
 - Open a browser and go to `1.2.3.4:30163/`  (replace 1.2.3.4 with your node ip)

 see [fun-games](fun-games) folder  for solution